brian14708/wh-briefings/statements-releases/2022-01/2022-01-26-statement-by-nsc-spokesperson-emily-horne-on-senior-administration-official-travel-to-the-democratic-republic-of-the-congo.md

 modified_time: 2022-01-26 13:35:13-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/01/26/statement-by-nsc-spokesperson-emily-horne-on-senior-administration-official-travel-to-the-democratic-republic-of-the-congo/
 published_time: 2022-01-26 13:35:12-05:00
-title: Statement by NSC Spokesperson Emily Horne on Senior Administration Official Travel to the Democratic Republic of the Congo
+title: "Statement by NSC Spokesperson Emily Horne on Senior Administration Official\
+  \ Travel to the Democratic Republic of the\_Congo"
 ---

 This week, Deputy National Security Advisor Daleep Singh will travel to